 On November 10, 2016, the Cook County Board of Commissioners passed the Cook County Sweetened Beverage Tax Ordinance.
-A copy of this ordinance can be found under Downloads on the right-hand side of the Sweetened Beverage Tax page.
+The ordinance and registration application can be found under Downloads on the right-hand side of the Sweetened Beverage Tax page.

 To efficiently administer and equitably enforce compliance with Cook County Home Rule taxes while providing courteous and professional service to the public.
 To process Cook County fines, fees, and license applications in an accurate and timely Manner.